Copilot

 Scenario 1: Large Enterprise with M365 E5

-What to do: Use your included capacity for SOC operations.
-Monitor usage; if you’re consistently near the cap, decide whether to wait for pay-as-you-go overage or provision additional standalone SCUs.
+What to do: Use your included capacity for security operations centre (SOC) operations.
+Monitor usage; if you're consistently near the cap, decide whether to wait for pay-as-you-go overage or provision additional standalone SCUs.

 Scenario 2: Mid-Size Organisation with M365 E5